animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 # Deriving the velocity-addition formula (most rigorously)

 In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch.
-This derivation is besides the point of the earlier disproof (of the dual validity of the formula as a consequence of Einstein's first postulate, and its utility), and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.
+This derivation is besides the point of the earlier disproof (of the validness of its utility with Einstein's first postulate), and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.

-At the tail end, the misuse/misunderstanding is still shown again except with a more rigorous notation and formalism.
+The misuse/misunderstanding is shown again at the end with a more rigorous notation.

 ## Definitions.